shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </TabItem>
 </Tabs>

-Here are all possible log levels you can use:
+You have these log levels at your disposal:

 <Tabs
   groupId="android"